portainer/portainer-docs/docs/v2.0-be/edge/jobs/add.md

 Then 1.
 Name your job and 2.
 Choose between the following two options:

 * Basic Configuration: Select a date from a calendar
-* Advanced Configuration: Write your own cron rule.
+* Advanced Configuration: Write your own CRON rule.

 * Select if this job is a recurring job and enter the job time.